-Most tech ideas never become anything because the gap between an idea and something tangible is too wide.
-You cannot iterate on an idea.
-You can only iterate on something real.
-You can only iterate on something launched.
+Most tech ideas never become anything because the gap between an idea and something launched is too wide.
+This gap slows down innovation because you can't iterate on an idea.
+You can only iterate on something launched and in the hands of users.
+That's why launching is the most important step in innovation.

-We are starting with software because the shipping sequence is most explicit here.
-Most real products follow a canonical dependency chain:
+We’re starting with software because the process is most concrete here.
+Real products follow a clear sequence:

-Our goal is to make building legible across all technical domains including software, hardware, AI, and automation.
-We want domain experts in any field, from medicine to agriculture, to build solutions for their own problems.
+Overall, our main goal is to make launching tech ideas clear and legible in every technical domain: software, hardware, AI, automation.
+We want the experts in medicine, agriculture, education, any field, to be able to build solutions for their own problems.

 People Pay for Outcomes, Not Knowledge